khayll/jsonmix/README.md

 This is a WIP project, but it's already usable.
 There's no minified version yet, that should be almost the next thing I'll do.

 ## How to use
 Here's how it works in real life.
-First of course you need to include JSMix.
+First of course you need to include JsonMix.

-    <script type="text/javascript" src="jsmix.js"></script>
+    <script type="text/javascript" src="jsons"></script>

 Use or create your model on the client side: